jvbarisone89/blue_ribbon/README.md

 Libraries used: Node.js, express, mongodb, jquery.

 Wishlist: An additional progress bar that acts as a timer and initiates when a user creates a new todo.
-Comments that are stored with progress updates.
+Login/logout function.